 Anatomy of an ad:

-- Headlines: AdWords allows for up to two headlines to be included in an ad, each accommodating 30 characters.
+- Headlines: Google Ads allows for up to two headlines to be included in an ad, each accommodating 30 characters.
 Make sure you use this limited space wisely.
 Additionally, it is recommended to include at least one of your chosen keywords in your headlines.

 Step 8: Create your Ad

 Once you are done writing your ad, click on the “save” button and continue to the last step of the process.
 In this section, Google will ask you about your business and payment information.
 You will be charged when you have exhausted your set budget, or 30 days later, whichever comes first.